NASA Shares Photo Of Saturn’s Moon Tethys And Twitter Insists It’s The ‘Star Wars’ Death Star In Disguise

 The image, a composite of several snapshots captured by the Cassini spacecraft on August 17, 2015, reveals the moon’s most iconic feature — a large impact crater dubbed Odysseus.

-According to NASA, this massive crater is roughly two 280 miles (450 kilometers) wide and makes for an impressive sight.
+According to NASA, this massive crater is roughly 280 miles (450 kilometers) wide and makes for an impressive sight.
 Referring to it as the “mighty Odysseus,” the space agency notes that the enormous crater on Tethys has “epic proportions” — enough of a reason to call for this Tethys throwback.

 But the NASA JPL Twitter followers are not convinced that the Cassini photo really shows what it says it shows.
 Soon after the image was tweeted, humorous comments started pouring in, saying that the snapshot actually depicts the famous Death Star from the Star Wars franchise.